Rockman & Forte

 Bass is a breath of fresh air in comparison.
 He has no charge shot but can fire in seven directions.
 This is a huge advantage when it comes to avoiding damage.
 It is necessary as he has weaker armor and will die in just a few hits.
 Bass can’t duck or slide but can double jump.
 The advantages of this don’t become apparent until the game’s second half.
 Where Mega Man has to use special weapons to get around Bass can bypass some of the tougher sections entirely.
 His weaknesses offset this however.
 It’s a very interesting dichotomy; easier levels (Bass) or easier boss battles (Mega Man).

 I don’t think most will be prepared for the large jump in difficulty.
 Mega Man 7 was noticeably more challenging than its predecessors and this represents a similar jump.
 The game is stingy with its energy capsules and its puzzles require some trial and error.
 The lead up to each boss leans heavily in Bass’ favor thanks to his double jump and multi directional shot.
 However the boss battles themselves are tough for both characters.
 The robot masters are very aggressive and require lightning reflexes.
-If you are not armed with their particular weakness it can seem all but impossible, especially Burner Man and Astro Man.
+If you do not have their particular weakness it can seem all but impossible, especially Burner Man and Astro Man.
 Prior titles offered energy tanks that eased the difficulty but there are no such amenities here.
 It is far from game breaking and welcome in my opinion.
 But it will come as a bit of a shock to series veterans.

 Overall Rockman & Forte is shorter than most titles in the series at thirteen or so levels.
 But there is plenty of replay value.
 Auto’s shop possesses numerous upgrades for both characters, some shared and some character specific.
 Some of these are mundane like increased power but there are some really cool bonuses.
 Bass can buy an upgrade that lets him shoot through walls while Mega Man can auto recover health slowly.
-The most prominent reason would be the data CD’s strewn throughout the game.
+The most prominent reason would be the data CD’s found throughout the game.
 There are 100 discs in total that profile every robot master and character in the series.
-You’ll need both characters to find every disc as some are really well hidden.
+You will need both characters to find every disc as some are really well hidden.
 It’s a nice bonus and extends the life of the game.

 Rockman & Forte adapts the graphical style of Mega Man 8 and looks fantastic.
 It leans even heavier on the anime aesthetic than its direct predecessor and is better for it.
 The animation has been downgraded but the sprite work is largely the same.
 It is still a cut above most 16-bit titles however.
 Smashing a boss with their weakness will produce special animations such as Burner Man holding his ass when he hits spikes.
 The backgrounds are full of detail and small bits of animation that are easy to miss.
 The smaller robots in the back of Tengu Man’s stage impede your progress by dropping random objects in the level.

 The music is incredible and uses a wider range of instruments than before.
-Not all of the robot master tunes are ear pleasing I’ll admit but overall this is one of the stronger soundtracks in the series.
+Not all of the robot master tunes are ear pleasing I will admit but overall this is one of the stronger soundtracks in the series.
 The extensive voice acting from part eight is missing which to some might be a step back.
 But considering how terrible the English dub for Mega Man 8 and X4 turned out it’s a blessing.

 In Closing